It’s easy to make chewy, delicious, authentic New York Style Blueberry Bagels from scratch! Grab the cream cheese and enjoy this classic treat!

 Look at these beautiful Oregon blueberries in the photo below!
 I picked almost 20 pounds of blueberries this past summer at a local U-Pick farm, so my freezer always seems to have bags full of frozen blueberries!
 I used fresh for this recipe, but either fresh OR frozen blueberries will work in this recipe.

-Is It Difficult To Make NY Style Blueberry Bagels?
+Is It Hard To Make New York Style Blueberry Bagels?

 Honestly, NO. These NY style blueberry bagels are fairly easy to make, and there are a few steps to follow.
 But… the end result is creating bagels that are chewy, delicious, and bursting with blueberries!
 The only real thing you need to have is patience to wait for the dough to rise!